Skip to main content

 Lu Rou Fan (Braised Pork Rice)

-Comforting bowl of braised minced pork served over steamed rice.
-Pork slow-cooked in savory sauce with soy sauce, five-spice powder, and rock sugar, resulting in melt-in-mouth texture.
+A bowl of braised minced pork over steamed rice.
+The pork is slow-cooked in soy sauce, five-spice, and rock sugar until it turns soft and almost falls apart.

 Oyster Omelet (Oazijian)